 At the same time I also research into how we design for, and how animals can use and become entangled within computer systems (Animal-Computer Interaction).
-I am interested in building animal-driven technologies to explore what it means to interact as an animal (non-human one) and how as system designers we can support this.
+I am interested in building animal-driven technologies to explore what it means to interact as an animal (a non-human one) and how as system designers we can support this interaction.
 Part of this is my excitement to push the boundaries of what is known towards creating a better environment for the animals we share our world with.

 In 2013 I got my Masters degree in Computer Science from the University of Central Lancashire (UCLan), where later in 2017 I completed my PhD in HCI focusing on Dog-Computer Interaction.

 Feel free to send me a message for a chat, check out my blog where I talk to researchers, blog about conferences I’ve been too and projects I take in my spare time, read my publications or look at my previous projects for more information on what I’ve worked on so far.

 I always have several exciting Master’s thesis topics.
 To inquire topics, please email me with your CV, transcript, and letter of interest.